gladosconn/btcaddrgen/README.md

 # How to use?

-I do not provide compiled binaries, you need compile source by following those steps below.
+I do not provide compiled binaries, you need compile sources by following those steps below.

 ## Requirements.

 * You need install library [secp256k1](https://github.com/bitcoin-core/secp256k1.git)`secp256k1`
 * You need install library OpenSSL
+* You need CMake to generate Makefile
 * You need a C++ compiler, gcc 4.7+ or clang 3+

 ## Compile

 * Clone source to your local disk `git clone https://github.com/gladosconn/btcaddrgen`
-* Run in console `mkdir build && cd build && cmake .. && make -j3`
+* Run in console `cd btcaddrgen && mkdir build && cd build && cmake .. && make -j3`

 ## Run